-DTP offers a complete trading platform catering to active intra-day, swing and portfolio traders.
-It was designed it with the trader in mind.
+DTP offers a complete trading platform catering to active intra-day, swing, and portfolio traders.
+It was designed with the trader in mind.
 The software is not a resource hog, unlike many of the more mainstream online trading platforms.
-If there is one word to describe DTP, it’s nimble.
+If there is one word to describe DTP, it’s’s nimble.
 Everything is light and nimble, from order fills to level 2 windows.

 Level 2/Order Entry